philpagel/PCE174-communication/README.md

 Known issues:

-* Timing in `log-live-data` is not accurate – in fact, all I did here was to `sleep` for the number of seconds specified in `-I` between samples.
+* Timing in teathered logging (`log`) is not accurate – in fact, all I did here was to `sleep` for the number of seconds specified in `-I` between samples.
 * I am not sure what `memload` from the `Stat0` byte does.
 Once I find out I may change the name to reflect its meaning.
 I'll leave that to a later